 Meredith's Local Media Group includes 17 television stations reaching more than 11 percent of U.S. households.
 Meredith's portfolio is concentrated in large, fast-growing markets, with seven stations in the nation's Top 25 and 13 in Top 50 markets.
 Meredith's stations produce 700 hours of local news and entertainment content each week, and operate leading local digital destinations.

-The Associate Manager, News & Business Brand Marketing will strategize around TIME, FORTUNE and MONEY brand goals and objectives as well as those of our marketing partners.
+Manager, Brand Marketing, News & Business will strategize around TIME, Fortune and Money brand goals and objectives as well as those of our marketing partners.
 This position plays an integral role in driving ad sales revenue and is responsible for conceiving and communicating creative marketing solutions that leverage the full portfolio of the news group’s print, digital, native, video and experiential assets.

 Support brand sales team as well as liaise with editorial leaders

-Participate in ‘big idea’ development, including generating insight-driven creative and strategic marketing programs for TIME, FORUNE and MONEY that will align with each advertiser’s objectives
+Participate in ‘big idea’ development, including generating insight-driven creative and strategic marketing programs for TIME, Fortune and Money that will align with each advertiser’s objectives